antaexyz/smart-contract-deployer/README.md

 # Smart Contract Deployer

-Deploy a smart contract easily.
+A web interface to easily deploy a smart contract.

 ## Getting started: